 It might seem improbable that the rock pigeon, a relatively uncommon species of remote cliffs, was the first bird we domesticated.
 But this process did not involve capture and selective breeding – merely the provision of an alternative place to nest, usually a dovecote with rows of ledges or clay pots along its internal walls.
 Some designs could accommodate several thousand sitting females.

 The pigeons themselves were given little food, generally flying off to forage elsewhere.
 Despite requiring minimal attention, each pair typically produced about 10 squabs a year.
 Pigeons were thus the perfect source of protein.

-Rock pigeons nesting on ledges in cliff face along the Scottish coast. © Arterra/UIG/Getty
+Rock doves nesting on ledges in cliff face along the Scottish coast. © Arterra/UIG/Getty

 Darwin loved pigeons

 The reliance on pigeons for food declined when it became clear that chickens were more suited to mass production.
 But the interest in breeding them remained: much of the first chapter of On The Origin of Species is devoted to pigeons, where Darwin describes the many breeds that can be created artificially.

 Today, though, the pastimes of rearing and racing pigeons are waning in popularity.
 Both hobbies require a great deal of patience and dedication – commodities in short supply in the modern world.

 Though pigeons were still an important food source in the 1800s, they were being stolen from lofts in large numbers to supply the newly fashionable sport of pigeon shooting: they were used as live targets in competitions.

 The Hurlingham Club in London was founded in 1869 expressly for pigeon shooting.
 When the practice was made illegal in 1921, clay pigeon shooting was invented.